Popular Japanese Sweets and Treats

 Popular Konbini Sweets

-It wouldn’t be fair to describe some of Japan’s most popular sweet snacks without including modern favouites too.
-Below are some of the most popular snacks you can find in konbinis and supermarkets across Japan.
+It wouldn’t be fair to describe some of Japan’s most popular sweet snacks without including modern favourites too.
+Below are some of the most popular snacks you can find in konbinis and supermarkets 24/7 across Japan.

 Borubon Puchi – ボルボン プチ

-I’m a big snacker (if you haven’t already guessed…) and my favourite British brand of digestive biscuits just weren’t the same in Japanese supermarkets.
-In my search for a worthy replacement, I stumbled on a whole section of shelves dedicated to borubon puchi snacks.
-If my phone died (taking with it my trusty Japanese dictionary) I didn’t always know what I was buying, but I was never disappointed!
+We searched for a worthy replacement of our much loved British digestive biscuit and stumbled across a whole section of shelves dedicated to borubon puchi snacks.
 The product selection is made up of plenty of sweet or savoury varieties.
-In my opinion, these products aren’t talked about enough and I would love to see them here in the UK.
-If you’re in need of some nibbly bits in Japan I wholly recommend these.
-The dark roasted soybean wafers were my favourite!
+In our opinion, these products aren’t talked about enough, and we would love to see them here in the UK.
+If you’re after some nibbly bits in Japan, we wholly recommend these.
+The dark roasted soybean wafers were our favourite!

 Top row, left-right: cookies and cream, roasted cheese crackers, langues de chat, prawn flavoured crackers, lightly salted potato crisps, choc-chip cookies, baked grilled shrimp crackers, mustard roe crackers, and consomme potato crisps.